-Computers and electronic products remained California’s largest exports, accounting for 31.8 percent of all California exports to Canada.
-Exports of agricultural products and food manufactures from California to Canada totaled $3.9 billion; with transportation equipment and chemicals continuing to be strong export sectors as well totaling $1.3 billion and $866 million, respectively.
+Computers and electronic products remained California’s largest exports, accounting for 32.2 percent of all California exports to Canada.
+Exports of agricultural products and food manufactures from California to Canada totaled $3.6 billion; with transportation equipment and chemicals continuing to be strong export sectors as well totaling $1.3 billion and $866 million, respectively.
 California imports from Canada were composed of automobiles, plastics, animal meats, furniture and bedding, and food industry residues.

-According to the Canadian Privy Council in 2013, $2 billion worth of goods and services crosses the Canada-U.S. border daily, which is the equilavent of $1.4 million traded every minute.
-Two-way trade with Canada supports an estimated 1,121,300 jobs in California, according to an August 2012 study by the Canadian Embassy in Washington, D.C.
+According to the Canadian government, nearly $2 billion worth of goods and services crosses the Canada-U.S. border daily, which is the equivalent of over $1 million traded every minute.
+Two-way trade with Canada supports an estimated 1,166,100 jobs in California.
+Nearly 1.8 million people visit California from Canada, spending nearly $2 billion.